 The Truth About Slave Patrols and the Second Amendment

 TIP: Despite the above, the Second is today used to justify collective and individual rights and the military and police do the duties of the militias of the Second.
-I’m no fan of assault weapons or slavery, but based on reading the Bill of Rights, the Federalist papers, and documented letters from America’s founders, there is little room to make the argument that The Second Amendment was ratified ONLY to preserve slavery.
+Based on reading the Bill of Rights, the Federalist papers, and documented letters from America’s founders, there is little room to make the argument that The Second Amendment was ratified ONLY to preserve slavery.
 That is a myth.

-FACT: The Three-Fifths Compromise was also, like the Second and other amendments, in part ratified due to reasons that were related to slavery.
+A LOT OF THESE CONSTITUTIONAL AND CONGRESSIONAL ODDITIES ARE ALSO PARTLY ABOUT VOTES: The Three-Fifths Compromise was also, like the Second and other amendments, in part ratified due to reasons that were related to slavery… not the act of enslavement, but the voting rights of the slave.
 The argument was over whether, and how, slaves should be counted when determining a state’s total population for legislative representation and taxing purposes.
-The eventual three-fifths compromise declared that three-fifths of a person for could be counted for taxation etc. This led to the dominance of the Southern bloc and thus the preservation of slavery until Lincoln.
-As the result, slave states had more seats in Congress, and one third more electoral votes, than if the compromise was not reached.
+The eventual three-fifths compromise declared that three-fifths of a person for could be counted for taxation AND voting purposes.
+This led to the dominance of the Democratic Southern bloc and thus the preservation of slavery until Lincoln.
+Slave states had more seats in Congress and one third more electoral votes than if the compromise was not reached.
 It was largely the progressive Federalist/Whig/soon-to-be-Republicans of the time who opposed the compromise for political reasons, despite the fact that they were in many ways the Civil Rights party of their day.
-(The parties switched platforms over time, i.e. why Lincoln was a pro-north moderate-progressive).
+(The parties switched platforms over time, i.e., why Lincoln was a pro-north moderate-progressive).

 “Much has been said of the impropriety of representing men who have no will of their own….
 They are men, though degraded to the condition of slavery.
 They are persons known to the municipal laws of the states which they inhabit, as well as to the laws of nature.
 But representation and taxation go together….
 Would it be just to impose a singular burden, without conferring some adequate advantage?” — Alexander Hamilton (Hamilton is of the lineage of Lincoln in regards to party politics.
 They are both of the line that falls out of power due to the 3/5 compromise, which favors the southern-pro-slavery Democrats, who are today’s post-64′ Republicans in terms of at the very least geographic location).